Taro in Hawaii

-Though many people in Polynesian and Southeast Asian countries enjoy growing and eating taro, this plant is deeply embedded in Hawaiian culture and plays an integral role in traditional Hawaiian cuisine.
-Taro, or “kalo” in Hawaiian, comes from the plant family of araceae.
+Many people in Polynesian and Southeast Asian countries enjoy growing and eating taro.
+This plant plays a key role in Hawaiian culture.
+And it plays an integral role in traditional Hawaiian cuisine.
+Hawaiian taro, or kalo, comes from the plant family of araceae.
 It has a rich nutty flavor and is a vegetable root of a light purple hue.
-In ancient Hawaii, taro was eaten not only as a nutritional side, but also taken for its healing power and medicinal properties and celebrated through rituals as well.
-However, due to its high content of calcium oxalate (said to cause kidney stones), taro can only be eaten when it has been well cooked and should never be eaten raw.
-Cooked taro is a strong source of potassium (which is well-suited for the humidity of a tropical climate) and contains vitamin C, E, the B vitamins, copper and magnesium.
+Ancient Hawaiians ate taro not only as a nutritional side, but also used it for its healing and medicinal properties.
+However, due to its high content of calcium oxalate (said to cause kidney stones), one can only eat taro well cooked.
+Cooked taro is a good source of potassium and contains vitamin C, E, the B vitamins, copper and magnesium.

-In Hawaii, wetland taro is used to make poi, which is the most popular form of eating taro.
-Poi is an ancient Hawaiian dish made from the paste of baked or steamed taro that has been fermented and is often served at luaus.
-Dry land taro is used to make taro chips or for use in Chinese dishes.
+In Hawaii, people use wetland taro to make poi.
+This is the most popular form of eating taro.
+Poi is an ancient Hawaiian dish made from the paste of baked or steamed taro that has been fermented.
+You always find this dish at traditional luaus or Hawaiian food restaurants.
+Others use dry land taro to make taro chips or add it into Chinese dishes.

-Taro can even be eaten right after being cooked, which has a taste somewhat similar to a sweet potato.
-It can even be prepared as bread, not dissimilar from “potato” bread one might see for sale in grocery stores, and has also been prepared as a veggie-burger option.
-But this Hawaii-grown root is also used in other unexpected areas.
-It is not often that a vegetable or root is the chosen flavor for trendy desserts, but frozen yogurt stores often feature sweet taro as a frozen yogurt flavor.
-Taro powder is also sold as an ingredient to add a hint of sweetness teas and smoothies.
+But you can also use this Hawaii-grown root in other unexpected areas.
+It is not often that people use a vegetable or root as the chosen flavor for trendy desserts.
+But frozen yogurt stores often feature sweet taro as a frozen yogurt flavor.
+Some places add taro powder to give a hint of sweetness in teas and smoothies.
 This vegetable’s savor proves to be a favorite as a crunchy day-time snack, a staple at a luau, a delicious addition to tea or a refreshing dessert.
-It is clear to see why the Hawaiians love taro –there are so many ways to enjoy it.
+It is clear to see why the Hawaiians loved taro.
+There are so many ways to enjoy it.